WEST MIDLANDS GROUPS

 Roger Flinn email: firstname.lastname@example.org

-It's easy to join the Fellowship Players; whether you fancy treading the boards or helping out backstage, we always welcome anyone who is interested in getting involved with the company and our work.
-There are no membership charges or subscriptions to pay, and you are free to do as little or as much as you choose.
+It’s easy to join the Fellowship Players.
+Whether you fancy treading the boards or helping out backstage, we always welcome anyone who is interested in getting involved with our company and our work.
+Membership is only £1 per year and you are free to do as little or as much as you choose.